-Acclaimed by the Vancouver Sun as a composer “glittering with professionalism”, Dr. Roydon Tse is a composer passionate about communicating to audiences from all backgrounds with his music.
-Combining emotional appeal with compelling arcs of sound, his recent works take inspiration from architecture, place, and memories, as well as exploring the fusion between Western classical music and traditional Chinese culture.
+Named one of Canada’s “Hot 30 under 30 Canadian Classical Musicians” by the CBC, Dr. Roydon Tse is a composer passionate about communicating to audiences from all backgrounds with his music which combines emotional appeal with compelling arcs of sound (LG Arts Awards).
+His recent works take inspiration from architecture, place, and memories, as well as exploring the fusion and tension between Western and Eastern culture.

-Born in Hong Kong, Roydon completed his D.M.A in composition at the University of Toronto, and holds degrees from the University of British Columbia (B.Mus) and the University of Toronto (M.Mus).
+Born in Hong Kong, Roydon completed his D.M.A in composition at the University of Toronto in 2019 under the supervision of Dr. Norbert Palej, and holds degrees from the University of British Columbia (B.Mus) and the University of Toronto (M.Mus).
 Before immigrating to Canada in 2007, he spent five years in Eastbourne (U.K.) where he studied piano and violin.
-Key to his formation as a composer were studies with Dorothy Chang, Christos Hatzis, Gary Kulesha, Stephen Chatman, John Estacio, and Norbert Palej.
-In addition to composition, he is a professional pianist, teacher, and aspiring conductor.
-He is currently based in Toronto Canada and is an associate composer of the Canadian Music Center.